Your current location is:FTI News > Platform Inquiries

 The Reserve Bank of Australia stated that tariff remarks only mildly pressured the dollar.

-简介Singapore foreign exchange trading,Examples of foreign exchange dealers,RBA Interpretation: Trump's Tariff Remarks Bring No New Market ImpactRecently, US President Tru
+IntroductionRegular foreign exchange in China Traders,Difference between foreign exchange dealers and foreign exchange brokers,RBA Interpretation: Trump's Tariff Remarks Bring No New Market ImpactRecently, US President Tru

 RBA Interpretation: Trump's Tariff Remarks Bring No New Market Impact

-Recently,Singapore foreign exchange trading US President Trump proposed a new idea of imposing unilateral tariff rates on trade partners, attracting market attention.
+Recently,Regular foreign exchange in China Traders US President Trump proposed a new idea of imposing unilateral tariff rates on trade partners, attracting market attention.
 However, the Commonwealth Bank of Australia (CBA) believes that this statement has limited actual impact on the dollar, likely causing only mild downward pressure.

 Joseph Capurso, CBA's head of international economics, noted that Trump's tariff concept is not new, and the market is already mentally prepared for it, making it unlikely to cause significant fluctuations in the dollar exchange rate.
 He added, "This statement does not stray from Trump's previous trade policy framework, with market reactions more reflecting short-term emotional disturbances rather than a trend reversal."